 Of all the wellness factors this one dimension that creates the most confusion.
 This is because the term spiritual can be mean a lot of different things to different people.
 So, for the purposes of spiritual exploration, we use the term spiritual in the context of “the application of processes for expanding awareness and opening the doors of consciousness“.

 Just like the intellectual dimension above we find an inverse relationship between inflexible beliefs and your ability to utilize techniques from other paradigms.
 Closely held and inflexible beliefs are the enemy of spiritual exploration.
+A healthy spiritual practice will include nine basic elements, which include much of other dimensions outlined here.

 The Emotional Dimension and my Path